dracoqcca/ha-eufy-robovac-s1-pro-vlan/README.md

 3. Search for "Eufy RoboVac S1 Pro"
 4. Follow the on-screen instructions to complete the setup

+### Cross-VLAN Setup

+If your Home Assistant and Eufy RoboVac are on different VLANs (e.g., Home Assistant on management VLAN and vacuum on IoT VLAN), you can manually specify device IP addresses:

+1. During the configuration flow, the integration will discover your devices through the Eufy cloud
+2. When prompted, choose "Configure manual IP addresses (for cross-VLAN setups)"
+3. Enter the IP address for each device you want to control
+4. Leave the IP field blank for any devices you don't want to configure

+**Note**: For cross-VLAN setups, ensure your network allows communication between VLANs on the necessary ports (typically 6666-6667 UDP for Tuya local communication).

 ### Required Information

 You'll need the following information during setup:

 - **username**: User ID of eufylife.com (Confirmed from eufy Clean app)
 - **password**: Password for above User ID
+- **device IP addresses**: (Optional) For cross-VLAN configurations

 ## Supported Entities